finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 Upsert portfolio details

-Update or insert details that can be changed for a transaction portfolio once it has been created.
-The details will be updated  if they already exist and inserted if they do not.
+Create or update certain details for a particular transaction portfolio.
+The details are updated if they already exist, and inserted if they do not.
+Note that not all elements of a transaction portfolio definition are  modifiable once it has been created due to the potential implications for data already stored.

 ### Example